 The Council makes investments to assist local public services including making grants and loans to local service providers, local small businesses to promote economic growth and the Council's partnerships that provide services.

-In light of the public service objective, the Council is willing to take more risk than with treasury investments, however it still plans for such investments to break-even/generate a profit after all costs.
+Risk Management: In light of the public service objective, the Council is willing to take more risk than with treasury investments, however it still plans for such investments to break-even/generate a profit after all costs.

-Governance: Decisions on service investments are made by the relevant service manager in consultation with the Strategic Director (Corporate Resources) and must meet the criteria and limits laid down in the Investment Strategy which is to be updated.
+Governance: Decisions on service investments are made by the relevant service manager in consultation with the Strategic Director (Corporate Resources) and must meet the criteria and limits laid down in the Non-Treasury Investment Strategy which is to be updated.
 Any loans and shares entered into are capital expenditure and purchases will therefore also be approved as part of the capital programme.
+The Strategic Director (Corporate Resources) is responsible for ensuring that adequate due diligence is carried out before investment is made.

-The Authority has no plans to make any material investment in services in the medium term.
+The Council has no plans to make any material investment in services in the medium term.